NiDE-gg/cs-query-api/README.md

 docker run -p 3000:3000 ghcr.io/yourusername/cs-query-api:latest
 ```

+> **Note**: Repository names in Docker tags must be lowercase.
+If your GitHub username contains uppercase letters, use the lowercase version in the commands above.

 ## GitHub Actions

 This repository includes a GitHub Actions workflow that:

 1. Builds the Docker image
-2. Pushes it to GitHub Container Registry
+2. Pushes it to GitHub Container Registry with lowercase repository name
 3. Tags images with both `latest` and the commit SHA

 The workflow runs automatically on pushes to the `main` branch.